 - Enter the characters on the screen for security.

 What if I can’t file a schedule by April 15?

 To request an extension for filing, send the Assessor’s Office your written request AND $20 for a 10-day extension or $40 for a 20-day extension.
-Your request and payment must be received by April 15 (extended to June 15 in 2020).
+Your request and payment must be received by April 15.

 Best Information Available Valuation